 “You made a claim but didn’t cite a source or a scholar to support it.
 How do I know you’re right?”

 I try to cite and quote sources where I feel it’s important to do so.
 This is usually when I am referring to or noting a particular primary source or a specific book or scholarly article.
 Often I am summarising a broad scholarly consensus on a given topic and so there is no way I could cite a single source to support what I’m saying.
 And blog posts are not well-suited to the kind of detailed footnotes found in academic texts which give an lengthy overview of monographs and articles relevant to the summarised point that has been made.
-When appropriate I try to give a list of books for further reading, especially if there are introductory overviews or comprehensive scholarly treatments for the topic in question.
+When appropriate I try to give a list of books and articles for further reading, especially if there are introductory overviews or comprehensive scholarly treatments for the topic in question.
 Otherwise I am very open for readers to query any given point in the comments section and I will happily suggest reading for them in reply.

 “How can you be an ‘atheist’ if you don’t accept Jesus Mythicism/the Conflict Thesis/insert-fringe-or-debunked-pseudo-history-here?”

 Because atheism is simply being without a belief in any God or gods and nothing more.
 Those other things may be, unfortunately, held by many atheists.
 But they are not part of being an atheist.
 To claim otherwise is an example of the “‘No True Scotsman’ Fallacy“.